bobschi/lebobs.ch/_posts/2011-10-19-Drawing-the-Line.md

 I'm still processing what happened, so this will mostly likely extend into a series.
 More to come, later.

 I started to write this in June, but postponed publishing it because I wanted to use the summer to think this through again carefully.
 Now I feel confident enough to put it out there.

+*A big thanks to [david](https://twitter.com/#!/americanandertu david's twitter profile) for hunting down all those nasty mistakes in this post!*